Coaches Poll: Year-by-year final Coaches poll football champions

 The change to the January final poll was well-timed as the top-ranked team in the UPI coaches poll lost its bowl game five more times in the 1970s: in 1974 (Alabama), 1975 (Ohio State), 1977 (Texas), 1978 (Penn State), and 1979 (Ohio State).
 The sole exception was undefeated Pittsburgh in 1976.

 Since the 1974 season, teams on probation are not recognized in the poll of coaches while the AP permits their inclusion.
 That year, Oklahoma was serving a second year of probation, went undefeated, and were AP champions; they were unlisted in the UPI coaches' poll, whose champion was USC.

 The UPI Trophy, known as the "UPI Cup", was awarded to the Coaches Poll winner prior to the introduction of the Coaches' Trophy in 1986.

+Starting in 1991, USA Today / CNN took over operation of the Coaches Poll from UPI and awarded the Coaches' Trophy.

 The team that finishes first in the coaches' poll is currently awarded with the AFCA National Championship Trophy—from its inception through 2014, the winner of the BCS National Championship Game and its precursors was contractually named the #1 team on the Coaches Poll, and awarded the trophy in a post-game presentation.
 With the replacement of the BCS by the College Football Playoff in 2014, the trophy will still be awarded, but in a separate ceremony some time following the College Football Playoff National Championship (which chose to award its own trophy), and the Coaches' Poll is no longer obligated to name the winner of the game as its post-season #1.

 The Coaches Poll has come under criticism for being inaccurate, with some of the charges being that coaches are biased towards their own teams and conferences, that coaches don't actually complete their own ballots, and that coaches are unfamiliar with even the basics, such as whether a team is undefeated or not, about teams they are voting on.
 In 2012, USC Trojans coach Lane Kiffin resigned as a voter after just one vote amidst controversy over his preseason selection of his school as No. 1.
 Kiffin told reporters, "I would not vote USC No. 1, I can tell you that much."
 However, USA Today, citing the need to "protect the poll's integrity", revealed that Kiffin had voted his team for the top spot.
 Kiffin apologized and explained that his comments were from the perspective of an opposing coach voting for USC.

 The American Football Coaches Association began publishing a Division II Top 25 Coaches' Poll in 2000 and a Division III Top 25 Coaches' Poll in 1999.
-Beore this poll, regional rankings were used instead.
+Before this poll, regional rankings were used instead.